Skip to main content

 What are May Baskets?

-May Baskets are little "baskets" full of treats and/or flowers, delivered to loved ones and neighbors on May 1st, usually by leaving them sneakily on doorsteps and doorknobs!
+May Baskets are little "baskets" full of treats and/or flowers, delivered to loved ones and neighbors on May 1st, usually by leaving them sneakily on doorsteps and doorknobs.

 The Basket